 This page is designed to help you ensure your submission is ready for and fits the scope of the journal.

-Please read the submission instructions carefully, and read the instructions on each of the submission fields, and check that everything is correct before hitting submit.
+Please read the submission instructions carefully, read the instructions on each of the submission fields, and check that everything is correct before hitting submit.

 Before submitting you should read over the bullet points below, then register an account (or login if you have an existing account)